WE ARE EXPERTS

 Ms. Pollicella was involved in crafting the legislation that is now PA 281 of 2016, the Medical Marihuana Facilities Licensing Act, and has been a strong advocate for patients, caregivers, and emerging canna-businesses for nearly a decade.
 In addition to regularly writing, speaking, and educating on Michigan’s rapidly developing marihuana laws, she continues to be at the forefront of developing cannabis policy and regulation at both the state and municipal levels.

-Ms. Pollicella was recently honored to be named one of Michigan Lawyers Weekly’s 2017 Women in the Law, and has been named one of American’s Top Lawyers by the American Law Society.
+Ms. Pollicella was honored to be named one of Michigan Lawyers Weekly’s 2017 Women in the Law and has been named one of American’s Top Lawyers by the American Law Society.

-Ms. Pollicella holds a Bachelor of Arts degrees in political science and French and worked in the U.S. Senate prior to attending law school.
-She then served as vice president, secretary and general counsel for Childtime Learning Centers before departing for her most important job, mom to two beautiful children.
+She holds a Bachelor of Arts degrees in political science and French and worked in the U.S. Senate prior to attending law school.
+She then served as vice president, secretary, and general counsel for Childtime Learning Centers before departing for her most important job, mom to two beautiful children.
 She started her own Livingston County practice in 2003, where she resides with her family.

 Jackie Langwith, Partner

 Regulatory Licensing / Litigation / Intellectual Property / Criminal Defense